brianmcn/Zelda1RandoTools/doc/use.md

 # <a id="speech-synthesis"></a> Speech Synthesis (voice reminders)

 There are a variety of spoken reminders, which can be triggered based on the player's inventory, map progress, and time.
 They are rather ad-hoc, stuff that helped Brian.
-You can toggle various categories of voice reminders in the [Options Menu](#main-om).

-Visual icons representing these spoken reminders appear in the upper right corner of the timeline, both on Windows and on Linux.
+Visual icons representing these spoken reminders also appear in the upper-right corner of the timeline.

-You can toggle various categories of visual reminders in the [Options Menu](#main-om).
+You can toggle various categories of voice & visual reminders in the [Options Menu](#main-om).

 # <a id="speech-recognition"></a> Speech Recognition